socketry/protocol-htty/readme.md

 [![Development Status](https://github.com/socketry/protocol-htty/workflows/Test/badge.svg)](https://github.com/socketry/protocol-htty/actions?workflow=Test)

+## Motivation

+Traditional terminal user interfaces are useful, but they are also a poor fit for many modern interactions.
+They are constrained by character-cell rendering, limited layout semantics, awkward input models, and a presentation layer that was never designed for rich documents or structured application state.

+In practice, this means TUIs often force applications into compromises: text-heavy layouts, ad-hoc protocols, and bespoke escape-sequence behavior that is hard to standardise across runtimes and terminals.

+HTTY exists to keep the portability and deployment advantages of terminal workflows while avoiding the need to build an entire application model out of terminal control codes.
+Instead of asking the terminal stream itself to represent higher-level UI state, HTTY provides a small framing layer that can carry a normal plaintext HTTP/2 connection alongside terminal traffic, enabling applications to attach browser surfaces to a normal terminal session over HTTY.

 ## Design

 HTTY does not model application requests, regions, or resources.
 It transports the two directions of a single plaintext HTTP/2 (`h2c`) connection over terminal-safe chunks without introducing a second session protocol.